Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 T B a x (T R b y (T R c z d))
 ```

 So all we have to do is find a way to balance each of the cases.
 As it is given in the figure, the solution to balancing each of the 4 cases is the exact same.
-By using this transformation the tree restores the invariant 1 and invariant 2 stays intact too(Invariant 3 is almost always intact and easiest to enforce).
+By using this transformation, the tree restores the invariant 1.
+And invariant 2 stays intact too(Invariant 3 is almost always intact and easiest to enforce).
 So what happens for the other configurations of the tree?
 We return the nodes intact.
 So writing the same in Haskell:

 ```haskell
 balance :: Color -> Tree a -> a -> Tree a -> Tree a